-Mrs Penny Parker BA (Hons), MEd, Teacher of Mathematics, Assistant Head of Fourth Year
+Mrs Penny Parker BA (Hons), MEd, Teacher of Mathematics, Assistant Head of Department

 Penny studied Mathematics and Music at Royal Holloway followed by a Masters in Education at Birmingham University.
 After working in the State sector, Penny joined the Caterham School Mathematics Department in 2013.
 Since joining, Penny has been involved in the School’s Drama productions alongside her duties as a Mathematics Teacher.
 Penny enjoys appearing on stage as well as behind it and still attends regular dance lessons.

-Mrs Rachel Pearce MA (Hons), Teacher of Mathematics, Head of Fifth Year
+Mrs Rachel Howe MA (Hons), Teacher of Mathematics, Head of Fifth Year

 Rachel joined Caterham in 2013.
 She graduated from Lady Margaret Hall, Oxford in Mathematics.
 Her interests are in music, playing the saxophone and singing.

 Mr Daryl Todd MA (Oxon), Teacher of Mathematics, Head of Lewisham House